ros2/ros2_documentation/source/Contributing/Build-Farms.rst

    :local:

 The ROS build farms are an important infrastructure to support the ROS ecosystem, provided and maintained by `Open Robotics`_.
-It provides building of source and binary packages, continuous integration, testing, and analysis for ROS 1 resp.
-ROS 2 packages.
+They provide building of source and binary packages, continuous integration, testing, and analysis for ROS 1 and ROS 2 packages.
 There are two hosted instance for open source packages:

 #. https://build.ros.org/ for ROS 1 packages
 #. https://build.ros2.org/ for ROS 2 packages

-If you are going to use any of the provided infrastructure please consider signing up for the build farm discussion forum (http://discourse.ros.org/c/buildfarm) in order to receive notifications, e.g., about any upcoming changes.
+If you are going to use any of the provided infrastructure please consider signing up for the `build farm discussion forum <http://discourse.ros.org/c/buildfarm>`__ in order to receive notifications, e.g., about any upcoming changes.

 Jobs and Deployment
 -------------------

 The ROS build farms perform several different jobs.
-For each job type you will find a detailed description what they do and how they work:
+For each job type you will find a detailed description of what they do and how they work:

 * `release jobs`_ generate binary packages, e.g., debian packages
 * `devel jobs`_ build and test ROS packages within a single repository